Updated on 2025-10-09 GMT+08:00

 systemctl restart docker

-• Edit the label.
+• Import the image.

-docker tag hello-world:latest hello-world:v1
+docker tag nginx:latest nginx:v1

-• View existing images.
+• Check existing images.

 docker images

-docker rmi -f hello-world:v1
+docker rmi nginx:v1

 3. Manage containers.

-• Enter a container.
+• Start a container.

-docker run -it ImageId /bin/bash
+docker run -it <image-ID> /bin/bash

 • Exit a container.